-The government should reintroduce legal aid for early advice to support divorcing couples and help them understand their financial responsibilities and the needs of their children.
+The government should also reintroduce legal aid for early advice to support divorcing couples and help them understand their financial responsibilities and the needs of their children.

 Read the consultation on the MoJ website, our response and the government response.

 What this means for solicitors